noam-honig/graphql-discussion-with-jycouet/README.md

 ## Noam Question

 - [ ] why create/update return an object with task member - why not return the task directly
+  - [ ] Because, we should add a `clientMutationId` that is both in input and output (just pass it through).
+Some GraphQL Client use this feature.
+(JYC todo)
 - [ ] Do we need to implement the \_\_type as specified at:
       https://relay.dev/graphql/connections.htm#sec-Reserved-Types
+  - [ ] We already have "Connection & PageInfo".
+I think it's already good.
 - [ ] Should category connection return a task connection at it's tasks?
+  - [ ] Yes, good idea.
+(JYC todo)

 ## Noam thinks todo required